 - The Ultimate Collection (2004) was a four-disc hits-and-rarities box set, plus a DVD of a 1992 concert.

-- The Essential Michael Jackson (2005) was a two-disc set that spanned his entire career: the U.S. version featured ten songs from his Jackson 5/Jacksons days (including early solo work), four Off the Wall songs, seven Thriller songs (the album has nine songs total), eight Bad songs (out of eleven), seven Dangerous songs, and one each from HIStory and Invincible (which shows how badly his career eroded).
-A limited edition had a third disk with seven extra songs, four being from the not-so-shiny phase.
+- The Essential Michael Jackson (2005) was a two-disc set that spanned his entire career: the U.S. version featured ten songs from his Jackson 5/Jacksons days (including early solo work), four Off the Wall songs, seven Thriller songs (the album has nine songs total!), eight Bad songs (out of eleven!), seven Dangerous songs...and one each from HIStory and Invincible.
+The limited edition's third disc has seven extra songs, four being from the not-so-shiny phase.